Lonely-Dark/delete-dogs/README.md

-# Delete deactivated human in conversations or friends
+# Delete deactivated human in conversations or in friends